jonasgedrat/simple-rrule/README.md

-# simple-rrule.js
+# Simple RRule

-**Simple recurrence rules to get scheduler events for calendar dates.**

-simple-rrule.js expands recurrence dates from a rrule string.

-rules as defined in the [iCalendar RFC](https://tools.ietf.org/html/rfc5545) (with partial implementation)
+**A simple and powerful TypeScript library for working with calendar recurrence rules (RRule).**

+Simple RRule is a simple implementation of the RRule standard, which allows parsing and expanding recurrence rules based on the [iCalendar RFC 5545](https://tools.ietf.org/html/rfc5545) standard.
+Ideal for scheduling systems, calendars and recurring events, note that it is not a complete implementation of all the standard rules.

 ---